shikhirsingh/ExtJS-AppCamp-Govt/Instructions/04-Classes/README.md

 });
 ```

-* Visit [http://localhost:1841](http://localhost:1841/appcamp/), and notice there is no stying anymore.
+* Visit [http://localhost:1841/appcamp](http://localhost:1841/appcamp/), and notice there is no stying anymore.
 This is because the CSS variables are no longer present.

 # Step 3: Let's add SASS Styling

-Next, we covert all css styling to SASS
+Next, we convert all CSS styling to SASS

 * Unzip [this file](sass.zip) and move its contents to the /appcamp/sass/src/ directory